leekokhow/MLOpsPy/README.md

 Click **Next**

-Scope level : Subscription
+Scope level : Machine Learning Workspace

 Subscription : [choose your subscription]

-[Resource group : mlopspy-RG (choose this if it has been created)]
+[Resource group : mlopspy-RG (or an existing resource group that you have created)]

 Service connection name : azure-resource-connection